demisto/content/Packs/CortexXDR/Integrations/XDR_iocs/XDR_iocs_description.md

 ##### Note 1:

 When configuring a role for the API Key's permission you can create a custom role or use a built-in role.
 The highest privileged built-in role is the Instance Admin.
-If you wish to use a built-in role with less permission but maximum command capabilities, use the Privileged Responder role.
+To use a built-in role with less permission but maximum command capabilities, use the Privileged Responder role.

 ##### Note 2: